foss-for-synopsys-dwc-arc-processors/embarc_osp/example/baremetal/bootloader/README.rst

 Overview
 ********

  This example is designed to work as a secondary bootloader for embARC, it will load boot.hex or boot.bin on SDCard and run that program.
+By default, this example will validate the binary image based on MCUBoot to do secure boot.
 And this example itself can be used as ntshell application.

 Detailed Description
 ====================

  * Extra Required Tools
-    NO
+    - The requirements of MCUBoot image tools

  * Extra Required Peripherals
     - SDCard with boot binary(boot.hex or boot.bin)